filecoin-project/rust-fil-proofs/README.md

 We also considered whether the **FPS** should be implemented as a standalone binary accessed from [**`go-filecoin`**](https://github.com/filecoin-project/go-filecoin) either as a single-invocation CLI or as a long-running daemon process.
 Bundling the **FPS** as an FFI dependency was chosen for both the simplicity of having a Filecoin node deliverable as a single monolithic binary, and for the (perceived) relative development simplicity of the API implementation.

 If at any point it were to become clear that the FFI approach is irredeemably problematic, the option of moving to a standalone **FPS** remains.
 However, the majority of technical problems associated with calling from Go into Rust are now solved, even while allowing for a high degree of runtime configurability.
-Therefore, continuing down the same path we have already invested in, and begin to reap rewards from, seems likely.
+Therefore, continuing down the same path we have already invested in, and have begun to reap rewards from, seems likely.

 ## Install and configure Rust